ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 ---
 The SPARQL CONSTRUCT query form allows clients to extract and transform RDF data into a new graph.
 In QLever, the original CONSTRUCT export pipeline was up to 2x slower than an equivalent SELECT export on the same data.
-This post describes the analysis of the original implementation, the design and implementation of an improved pipeline, an empirical evaluation of the speedup achieved, and a profiling-based analysis of the remaining overhead that motivates concrete directions for future work.
+This post describes the analysis of the original implementation, the design and implementation of an improved implementation, an empirical evaluation of the speedup achieved, and a profiling-based analysis of the remaining overhead that motivates concrete directions for future work.